A guided tour of Pyongyang, the capital of North Korea. Old-fashioned hospitality in the communist D

 What makes this tour so special?

 As far as I know this tour is one of a kind… and what’s more, I think it’s important.
 Tour buses used to arrive at these memorial sites every day of the year, but ever since the collapse of Yugoslavia they stopped coming.
-Over the course of 12 days, we’re going to visit 16 of these remarkable monuments and treat them to the well-deserved attention that they’ve been largely missing for these past few decades.
+Over the course of 13 days, we’re going to visit 20+ remarkable monuments and treat them to the well-deserved attention that they’ve been largely missing for these past few decades.
 We will honour them not as political symbols, but rather as extraordinary works of art commemorating events which should never be forgotten.

-Why isn’t lunch or dinner included in the price?
+Why aren’t all meals included in the price?

 On my 7-day Bulgaria tours, I have really enjoyed offering evening meals as a part of the inclusive package.
 I’ve taken the group to some of my favourite restaurants, always booking ahead to arrange particular speciality dishes or platters for sharing.
 This time around though, it just isn’t practical.

 We’ll be crossing three borders on this tour, which means more than a quarter of our evening meals would need to be arranged from a foreign country.
 Given that this is a longer tour, I’m also assuming that people will likely want some time to themselves sooner or later – so I don’t want to lock you into the same dining arrangement for 12 nights in a row.